3 Problems with the Commission on the Status of Women

 - CSW treats the Arab-Israeli and Palestinian conflict as a women’s rights issue, when it is actually a geopolitical and military conflict.

-- The resolution ignores serious Palestinian violations of women’s rights, including honor killings, rape and other violence exacerbated by the traditional culture and lack of, or insufficient, legislation protecting women.
+- The resolution ignores serious Palestinian violations of women’s rights, including honor killings, rape, child marriage, and other violence exacerbated by the traditional culture and lack of, or insufficient, legislation protecting women.
 Palestinian women’s rights groups documented 23 honor killings in 2018.
 According to a recent study, in 2019 29% of Palestinian women experienced psychological, physical, sexual, social or economic violence by their husbands (38% in Gaza and 24% in the West Bank).
 Both the Palestinian Authority and Hamas have broadcast Imams advising male viewers how to beat their wives in accordance with the Quran.

 - CSW’s failure to address these Palestinian violations while blaming Israel for the suffering of Palestinian women is part of larger narrative at the UN asserting there is a “clear linkage” between “the prolonged occupation and violence against women.”
 This is a complete distortion and is not based on any data.

 - That Israel would be the only country to be condemned is ironic given that it is the only country in the Middle East where women have full equality.
 Israel is one of the first countries in the world with a woman as prime minister—Golda Meir, from 1969 to 1974.
 Women in Israel serve as lawmakers in the Knesset and as cabinet ministers.
 No less than three chief justices of the Supreme Court have been women.

 - Meanwhile, countries that voted for the annual CSW resolution targeting Israel in 2018 included Bahrain, where women face discrimination and female activists are detained and tortured; Egypt which ranks towards the bottom on the global gender gap index; and Iran where women are arrested for failing to comply with the forced hijab law.